ST. LOUIS WORDPRESS DESIGN

 - WordPress is constantly being improved with upgrades as frequent as every couple of months, and since it is so easy to upgrade, users can take advantages of these new features right away.
 Other CMS platforms can take as long as a year or two to release updates which leaves more time in between security fixes and added features.

 - No CMS is completely secure, but WordPress is really good about staying on top of security issues.
 You can also add plugins such as All in One WP Security & Firewall or Wordfence to make them even more secure.
+Here is a really good, in depth article on WordPress Security.

 - Not only do we prefer it, but companies like Ebay, Yahoo, Ford, Wall Street Journal, Sony, People Magazine, Samsung, Playstation, NYTimes, Wired, CNN, GE and Ben and Jerry’s use WordPress also.